Krishna Kant

 with several universities.
 I have collaborated closely with University of

-computing since 2009, with University of Texas at Arlington on energy
+efficient and sustainable computing since 2009, with University of Texas at

-adaptation in peer to peer networks since 2009, and with Hanyang University
+Arlington on energy adaptation in peer to peer networks since 2009, and with

-(Korea) on emerging nonvolatile memory (NVRAM) technologies since 2008.
+Hanyang University (Korea) on emerging nonvolatile memory (NVRAM) technologies

-Currently I am collaborating with University of North Carolina, Charlotte on
+since 2008.
+Currently I am collaborating with University of North

 1997 - 2008: Senior Performance Analysis Engineer, Digital Enterprise